scline/docker-cacti/README.md

 This will store compressed backups in a tar.gz format within the cacti docker container under /backups directory.
 Its recommended to map this directory using volumes so data is persistent.
 By default it only stores 7 most recent backups and will automatically delete older ones, to change this value update `BACKUP_RETENTION` environmental variable with the number of backups you wish to store.

-##### Automatic backups - !!!Not Working!!!
-The environment variable `BACKUP_TIME` can be altered to have the container automatically backup cacti.
-The value is in days and will kick off at midnight by default.
-By default this is disabled with a value of 0, if you want to further customize backup times edit `configs/crontab.apache` in this repo and rebuild the docker image.

 ### Restore Backup
 To restore from an existing backup, run the following docker exec command with the backup file location as an argument.
 ```